tubs-eis/NanoController/README.md

 >**NanoController: A Minimal and Flexible Processor Architecture for Ultra-Low-Power Always-On System State Controllers**.
 >In: Orailoglu, A., Reichenbach, M., Jung, M. (eds) *Embedded Computer Systems: Architectures, Modeling, and Simulation.
 SAMOS 2022*.
 Lecture Notes in Computer Science, vol 13511.
 Springer, Cham. https://doi.org/10.1007/978-3-031-15074-6_7

+## NEW 2024-03: NanoSoftController (optimized for FPGA)

+The *NanoSoftController* FPGA-optimized variant has been added to this repo, which uses distributed LUT RAM for instruction and data memory on Xilinx FPGAs.
+Furthermore, a reference Vivado synthesis and implementation flow with a Digilent Arty-A7 target is included.
+Vivado Version 2023.2 has been tested.

 ## Table of Contents